-If Hazelnuts are raw, Pre-heat oven to 180 degrees then roast hazelnuts for 5 – 10 minutes or until skins darken.
+If hazelnuts are raw, Pre-heat oven to 180 degrees then roast for 5 – 10 minutes or until skins darken.

-Place hazelnuts in the middle of a tea towel, wrap up and rub.
-This removes skins easily.
+Place hazelnuts in the middle of a tea towel, wrap up and rub to remove skins easily.

 If hazelnuts are already roasted, soak all nuts for 20 minutes then remove and discard skins.

-I prefer my nut butter with a salty tang but you may like yours with less salt and more sugar.
+I prefer my nut butter with a salty but sweet tang but you may like yours with less salt and more sugar a -la-Turk.

 * * *